-Author: Alejandra LacletteAfter looking after the sustainability educational program at her corporate job in Mexico, Alejandra decided to move to Sydney and undertake a Master in Sustainable Development, while working as a Sustainability Consultant for a compostable packaging company.
+Author: Alejandra LacletteAfter managing the sustainability educational program at her corporate job in Mexico, Alejandra decided to move to Sydney and undertake a Master in Sustainable Development, while working as a Sustainability Consultant for a compostable packaging company.
 She's now Planet Ark's Recycling Label Program Manager.

 - The 'people's seat', headed by Attenborough, speaks up on climate change »